CharaZhu/Dynamic_Asset_Allocation/README.md

 The initial portfolio: IBM = 980 shares, BK = 20000 shares.

 The value of the initial portfolio is about one million dollars.
 The initial cash account is zero USD.
 The cash account must be nonnegative at all times.
+If the value of your portfolio after re-balancing plus the transaction fees are smaller than the portfolio value before re-balancing, the remaining funds are accumulated in the cash account.

 Cash account does not pay any interest, but cash funds should be used toward stock purchases when portfolio is re-balanced next time.

 Note that for buying and selling asset shares, you need to optimize over asset weights.
 Current